-- xi.
-Providers, other CCOs, or subcontractors who intentionally misrepresent medical information to justify referrals to other networks or out-of-network providers when they are obligated to provide the care themselves; - xii.
-Providers, other CCOs, or subcontractors who intentionally fail to render medically appropriate covered Services that they are obligated to provide to members or patients under their subcontracts with the Organization and under Oregon Health Plan (OHP) regulations; - xiii.
-Providers, other CCOs, or subcontractors who knowingly charge UHA members for services that are covered services or intentionally balancebill a member the difference between the total fee-for-service charge and UHA's payment to the provider, in violation of OHA rules; - xiv.
+- xiv.
 Any suspected case where the provider, other CCOs, or subcontractors intentionally submitted a claim for payment that already has been paid by OHA or UHA, or upon which payment has been made by another source without the amount paid by the other source clearly entered on the claim form, and receipt of payment is known to the provider; and - xv.
-Any case of theft, embezzlement or misappropriation of Title XIX or Title XXI program money. - Any practice that is inconsistent with sound fiscal, business, or medical practices, and which: (i) results in unnecessary costs, (ii) results in reimbursement for services that are not medically necessary, or (iii) fails to meet professionally recognized standards for health care. - b.
+Any case of theft, embezzlement or misappropriation of Title XIX or Title XXI program money. - xvi.
+Any practice that is inconsistent with sound fiscal, business, or medical practices, and which: (i) results in unnecessary costs, (ii) results in reimbursement for services that are not medically necessary, or (iii) fails to meet professionally recognized standards for health care. - b.
 Examples of FWA occurring within the administration of OHP program may include, but are not limited to, the following: - i.
 Evidence of corruption in the enrollment and disenrollment process, including efforts of State employees or contractors to skew the risk of unhealthy patients toward or away from one of the contractors; and - ii.
 Attempts by any individual, including internal and external personnel, State employees, other CCOs, or elected officials, to solicit kickbacks or bribes.
 For instance, the offer of a bribe or kickback in connection with placing a member into carve-out services, or for performing any service that the agent or employee is required to provide under the terms of his employment. - c.
 Examples of abuse and neglect: - i.
 Any provider who hits, slaps, kicks, or otherwise physically abuses; - ii.
-Any provider who sexually abuses;
+Any provider who sexually abuses; - iii.
+Any provider, (e.g. residential counselors for developmentally disabled or personal care providers), who deliberately neglects their obligation to provide care or supervision of vulnerable persons who are members (children, the elderly or developmentally disabled individuals); and - iv.
+Any Provider who intentionally fails to render medically appropriate care, as defined in the CCO Contract, by the OHP Administrative Rules and the standard of care within the community in which the provider practices. - 1.
+If the provider fails to render medically appropriate care in compliance with the member or patient's decision to exercise member's right to refuse medically appropriate care, or because the member exercises her/his rights under Oregon's Death with